US Fish & Wildlife Service Biological Assessment and Section 7 Consultation

 Similar studies may be required by State agencies for state listed endangered, threatened species and species of special concern.

 Our staff has expertise in surveying for and development of protection and management plans for federally and state listed species including plants, invertebrates,

 fish, birds, reptiles, amphibians and mammals.
 Our staff has expertise in many federally listed species including Indiana bat, bog turtle, dwarf wedge mussel, piping

 plover, sea beach amaranth, swamp pink, small whorled pogonia and Knieskern's beaked rush.

 NJDOT Route 36 Bridge over Shrewsbury River Piping Plover behavior and construction monitoring.

 NJDOT Ocean City Longport Bridge Biological Assessment and construction monitoring to protect the federally listed endangered piping plover.

 Shawnee Lake Development, Monroe County, PA - bog turtle surveys, Biological Assessment and Habitat Management Plan.

-monitoring a plan for the federally endangered piping plover and federally threatened sea beach amaranth.
+training and implemented monitoring a plan for the federally endangered piping plover and federally threatened sea beach amaranth.